 Under the hybrid model, students can actively participate and take advantage of online/live lectures from the comfort of their homes/workplaces.
 Digital learning has opened up a new means of learning and consuming knowledge for a big segment of students who are unable to physically attend a regular classroom.

-Cutting-edge LMS platforms and video conferencing technologies enable students at home to participate in lessons just as active as those in the school.
+Cutting-edge LMS platforms, online teaching platforms and video conferencing technologies enable students at home to participate in lessons just as active as those in the school.
 The benefits of EdTech or digital/distance learning are just as applicable in the Middle East as they are in the West.

 However, for students in the Middle East, flexibility in terms of study time, geographically remote access, and participation in a global community of students may be particularly important.
 With the growing demand for in-demand skills, many professionals are enrolling in globally recognized distance learning programs that allow them to study at their own pace and at their leisure.